rsocket/rsocket-java/README.md

 and latency.
 If you want to use zero copy you must disable this.
 To disable copying you must include a `frameDecoder` argument in your `RSocketFactory`.
 This will let you manage the Payload without copying the data from the underlying transport.
 You must free the Payload when you are done with them or you will get a memory leak.
-Used correctly this will increase latency and performance.
+Used correctly this will reduce latency and increase performance.

 ### Example Server setup
 ```java